vegaprotocol/vega/faucet/README.md

 }
 ```

-* Response:
+### Response

 ```json
 {
 	"success": true
 }
 ```
-Note: the response does not indicate that the deposit succeeded, but that the request was send to the vega network, it may take a few block before your deposit is actually taking effect.
+Note: the response does not indicate that the deposit succeeded, but that the request was send to the Vega network.
+It may take a few blocks before your the assets are deposited.